Chapter 4.2 – Terminal Concessions and Land Leases

 A concession is a grant by a government or port authority to a (private) operator for providing specific port services, such as terminal operations or nautical services (e.g., pilotage and towage).

-In a terminal concession setting, a concession agreement is signed between, on the one hand, a private terminal operator and, on the other hand, a landlord port authority or empowered government agency.
+In a terminal concession setting, a concession agreement is signed between, on the one hand, a private terminal operator and, on the other hand, a landlord port authority or a government agency empowered to do so.
 Concessions can take the form of a long-term lease or an operating license.
 Under the long-term lease system, a private company is allowed to operate a specified terminal for a defined time period.
 The government or a public authority holds the property rights of the facilities throughout the concession period and receives lease payments on the assets.
-The concession/lease fees paid by the private terminal operator are used to upgrade and expand the facility.
+The concession or lease fees paid by the private terminal operator are used to upgrade and expand the facility.

 The concessioning of land to private terminal operators is a cornerstone of the landlord port authority model.
-Under this model, the landlord port authority is usually a separate entity under public law established by specific legislation.
-It has the capacity to conclude contracts (including concession agreements), enforce standards, and make rules and regulations applicable within the port area.
-Private companies carry out port operations (especially cargo handling).
+Under this model, the landlord port authority is typically a separate entity established under public law by specific legislation.
+It can conclude contracts (including concession agreements), enforce standards, and make rules and regulations applicable within the port area.
+Private companies conduct port operations, particularly cargo handling.
 The landlord port is the dominant port model in large and medium-sized ports.

 Concession policy has become a powerful governance tool for port managers in the terminal operating business: